psf/requests/docs/dev/philosophy.rst

 Linux Distro Packages
 ~~~~~~~~~~~~~~~~~~~~~

-Distributions for Requests have been made for many Linux distributions, including: Ubuntu, Debian, RHEL, and Arch.
+Distributions have been made for many Linux repositories, including: Ubuntu, Debian, RHEL, and Arch.

 These distributions are often aggressive forks.
 They are discouraged and not supported.